 - Rule of Fun: The Gibi way of life.

 - Surreal Humor: Professor Shadoko's theory on strainers.
 "There are three kinds of strainers.
-Strainers that let water pass and not the noodles; strainers that let the noodles pass and not the water; and strainers that let pass nor the noodles or the water.
+Strainers that let water through and not noodles; strainers that let noodles through and not water; and strainers that let through neither the noodles nor the water.
 Those ones are called pans.
 There are three kinds of pans: left-handled pans; right-handled pans; and no-handled pans.
-Those ones are called autobuses.
-To make a strainer let water past and not noodles, just make the holes thinner than the noodles.
-To make a strainer let the noodles past and not the water, just make the holes thinner than the water..."
+Those ones are called buses.
+To make a strainer that lets water through and not noodles, just make the holes thinner than the noodles.
+To make a strainer that lets noodles through and not water, just make the holes thinner than the water..."

 - Tailor-Made Prison: The "Goulp".